kikookoubis/pico-8-carts-bash-downloader/README.md

 Example: `./picodownload.sh http://www.lexaloffle.com/bbs/?tid=28957`.

+Before launching the script, edit the following line to change the directory where you want to download the carts:

+`readonly DOWNLOAD_DIR="/home/bob/.lexaloffle/pico-8/carts/incoming"`

-The file has to be executable too: `chmod u+x picodownload.sh`
+The .sh file has to be executable too: `chmod u+x picodownload.sh`

 # The script supports